q3769/semver-maven-plugin/README.md

   or artifact repository.
 The plugin has one single concern on the Maven project - the project's version as defined in its local pom.xml file.
-- Invokable as an atomic and composable action/step, the plugin aims to suit whatever CI/CD pipeline workflow one may care to set up in by script/code.
+- Invokable as an atomic and composable action/step, the plugin aims to suit whatever CI/CD pipeline workflow one may care to set up by script/code.

 ## Prerequisite